 Using Inappropriate Email Address

-Not Clicking Submit/Missing Deadlines
+Not Clicking Submit and/or Missing Deadlines

-Once your student has reviewed and submitted the application, they should verify that it was sent properly to each individual school by the deadline.
+Once your student has reviewed and submitted the application, they should verify that it was sent properly to each school by the deadline.
 Leave enough time to ensure that any glitches in the Common Application did not affect the submission.

-Always check email for confirmation.
+Always check for email confirmation.
 You may also see virtual confetti pop up on the screen when your child’s application has officially been received.

 If you read through this guide and learned your child didn’t make any of these common (Common App) mistakes, you should feel confident that they’re ahead of the game.